AviatorAC/skybridge-public/README.md

   - We are discussing internally if this is something that should be dropped
 - The fee recipient in L1 bridges defaults to the Liquidity Pool, instead of being provided when initializing the contract
   - We are discussing internally if this is something that should be changed, or if it is ok to have as a sane default
-- The default messenger constants in `src/libraries/AviPredeploys.sol` being set to the wrong values for mainnet deploys
-  - We are aware of this, and will be implementing an update for passing this in the `initialize()` calls in the near future!
 - `_numAdmin` not being properly tracked in all contracts when upgrading
   - Note: We don't actually know if this is an issue, but it is something we are looking into and testing out!